VebjornRiiser/rtl-haos/docs/MULTI_RADIO.md

 # Multi-Radio Setup

 This page is duplicated from the README for easier linking.

+## Plug-and-go Auto Multi-Radio

+If you leave `rtl_config` empty (`rtl_config: []`), RTL-HAOS can automatically start multiple `rtl_433` instances when it detects multiple RTL-SDR dongles.

+Auto mode is designed to be **zero-clutter**: you install the add-on, plug in 1–3 dongles, and it starts the right number of radios automatically.

+The only auto-mode knob exposed in the add-on UI is the **Region / Band Plan** dropdown: `rtl_auto_band_plan` (default: `auto`).
+  - EU/UK/EEA/CH -> 868 MHz
+  - US/CA/AU/NZ and most others -> 915 MHz
+  - If HA country is unknown -> hops 868/915

+Band plan options:
+- `auto`: use Home Assistant's country setting when available (recommended)
+- `us`: force 915 MHz for Radio #2
+- `eu`: force 868 MHz for Radio #2
+- `world`: hop 868 + 915 on Radio #2 (best when country is unknown)

+### Optional 3rd radio: regional hopper

+If you have 3 dongles, **Radio #3 becomes a hopper** that scans “interesting” nearby bands for your region.

+Auto hopper defaults:
+- EU/UK/EEA/CH: hops 169.4, 868.95, 869.525, 915
+- Else: hops 315, 345, 390, 868

+The hopper will not intentionally overlap bands already covered by Radio #1/#2.

+> Want full control of rates / hop intervals / exact freqs?
+Switch to **manual mode** by defining `rtl_config` (see below).
+In manual mode, you are responsible for the complete radio configuration.
 ## Radio status entity naming

 RTL-HAOS publishes a host-level **Radio Status** entity per radio (e.g. `radio_status_101`).